jdabbs003/pg-hub-n/README.md

 <p align="center"><img src="./diagrams/top-level.svg" width=400></p>

-Each event includes three fields, *topic*, *keys*, and *value*.
+Each event includes three fields, *topic*, *key*, and *value*.
 The *topic* is an alphanumeric string that corresponds directly to a PSQL notification channel.
-The *keys* field contains an ordered list of 64-bit signed integers, and the *value* field is a JSON object.
-The *keys* and *value* fields are encoded into the notification payload, while the *topic* field corresponds to a PostgreSQL [notification channel](https://www.postgresql.org/docs/current/sql-listen.html).
+The *key* field contains an ordered list of 64-bit signed integers, and the *value* field is a JSON object.
+The *key* and *value* fields are encoded into the notification payload, while the *topic* field corresponds to a PostgreSQL [notification channel](https://www.postgresql.org/docs/current/sql-listen.html).

 ## example